FIWARE/tutorials.NGSI-LD/docs/merge-patch.md

 Using concise format, it is necessary to distinguish between atttibutes of a JSON object and _Properties of Properties_.
-In this case the use of `value` shows it is the `addressLocality` and `postalCode` of the `address` Object which is to be updated and that `verified` the _Property of a Property_ is a meta data attribute.
+In this case the use of `value` shows it is the `addressLocality` and `postalCode` of the `address` Object which is to be updated and that `verified` the _Property of a Property_ is a metadata attribute.

 ```console
 curl -L -X PATCH \